tlaplus/conf/content/home/_index.md

 * innovative use of existing tools or reports on their shortcomings
 * use of TLA+ in education

-There will be no formal proceedings, and presentations of relevant work published elsewhere are welcome.
-Presentations - of either 20 or 30 minutes - must be recorded and submitted before the event for early distribution.
-After the official airing of a presentation during the event, a (synchronous) Q&A session will discuss the presentation.

-Proposals for 20 or 30 minutes presentations, with a short (1-2 page) abstract summarizing the content, should be sent by August 31, 2020, to tla2020 @ tlapl.us.
-Notification will be posted soon after.
+See the [schedule](/conf/program/) for the list of presentations.

-The workshop is planned as a satellite of the [Symposium on Distributed Computing](http://www.disc-conference.org/wp/disc2020/) and will take place on-line in mid-October 2020 (exact date and format to be announced).
+The workshop will be a satellite of the [Symposium on Distributed Computing](http://www.disc-conference.org/wp/disc2020/) and will take place virtuall on [Thursday 15., Friday 16. and Monday 19. of October 2020](/conf/program/).
+For information about the registration, please go to the [DISC 2020 website](http://www.disc-conference.org/wp/disc2020/registration/) (registration for *participants* will be free of charge).

-#### When?

-mid-October (exact date to be announced)

 #### Where?

-Virtual
+Virtual:

+* Discussions: [Mattermost](http://talk.tlapl.us) (already up and running)
+* Long-talks: Youtube (details to follow)
+* Presentation: Zoom (details to follow)

 #### Who?